vincode-io/Zavala/documentation/ArchitectureNotebook.md

 So when we say Cross Platform, we mean within Apple’s platforms.
 This is a matter of economics.
 The more code we can share the better, so we are trying to use a portable Toolkit within Apple platforms.

+### Match Platform Conventions
+We will try as best we can to match each Apple platform's conventions.
+We do this to make it easier to learn how the application works as it will match other apps people use.
+We also do it to make it easier to update the app as platform conventions change and evolve.

+### Accessible
+All people have the right to express themselves.
+We will work to make sure that Zavala will work as best we can make it for all peoples regardless of their physical or mental differences.

 ### Scriptable
 This hasn’t been fully determined, but we would like to embed a scripting environment to manipulate the Outlines.
 AppleScript and Shortcuts support will be made available as well.